 Moving into and decorating your first home can be a daunting experience.
 However, there is no need to panic if you are in this situation thanks to Utility Design’s handy first time buyers decorating guide.

 Gone are the days of the man shed full of gardening equipment and tools and the she sheds are now ruling supreme.
-Here Ella Claire shares the most beautiful she sheds out there, which was our favourite summer garden trend.
+Here Ella Claire shares the most beautiful she sheds out there, which was our favorite summer garden trend.

 We are were only just halfway through 2016 and interior trends for the home in 2017 started emerging, here The Interior’s Addict has rounded up ten top trends to look out for in the coming months.